CardiacModelling/R56Q-modelling/README.md

 ### Plotting results

 Most of the plots found in the manuscript are composite plots consisting of multiple, individually-generated panels.
 Nonetheless, these can be generated easily using Python scripts provided in [figures/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/figures).
 It is recommended to run the scripts with `--show` to simply check the results on screen, _or_ with `--dpi 300` in order to generate high-quality, publication-standard figures in `.png` format (stored in sub-folders of the [figures/](https://github.com/CardiacModelling/R56Q-modelling/tree/main/figures) directory).
 Where results from a single cell are shown, these correspond to cell 2 for the WT recordings, and cell 5 for R56Q (which can be identified based on the filename).
 In order to quickly generate all panels for a given figure, bash scripts are provided.

-If these cannot be executed, simply type `chmod u+x [bash script name].sh` or, alternatively, `chmod u+x *.sh`.
+- Navigate to the figures directory with `cd figures`
+- Type `chmod u+x *.sh` to ensure that the scripts are executable
 - Manuscript Figure 9A is a schematic drawing.
 To generate Figure panels 9B-D, run `./figure9-panels.sh`
 - Similarly, to generate panels for Figures 10-13, run `./figure[figure number]-panels.sh`